 What’s going on in the Nevada Medical Malpractice Insurance Market.

 Nevada has implemented reform to compensation limits for both non-economic damages as well as punitive damages.
-Malpractice insurers find it a favorable state to write business and new carriers have begun to offer coverage to Nevada physicians.
+Nevada medical malpractice insurers find it a favorable state to write business and new carriers have begun to offer coverage to Nevada physicians.
 With the increase in competition between insurance companies and more companies to choose from, it is extremely important to have an experienced agent on your side to minimize your risk.
-Desert Mountain Insurance will research and evaluate the companies and coverage components to ensure you are well informed in the purchase of a policy including terms that fit your needs.
+Desert Mountain Insurance will research and evaluate the companies and coverage components to ensure you are well informed in the purchase of a Nevada physicians’ liability insurance policy including terms that fit your needs.

-Records Retention Requirement for Nevada Physicians and Nevada Malpractice Insurance
+Records Retention Requirement for Nevada Physicians Liability Insurance

 Pursuant to Nevada Revised Statute Section 629.051, physicians may not destroy medical records for patients under the age of 23.
 Medical records may be destroyed for patients over the age of 23 so long as they have been retained for 5 years.
 This state statute does not supersede any federal law or legal contract requirement that the physician enters into agreement.